mrisher/webxr-reference/webxr-device-api/index.md

 The `"eyeLevel"` and `"stage"` frames of reference are referred to as 'room scale' frames of reference.

+### Matrices

+Some WebXR objects return data in the form of matrices.
+WebXR matrices are always 4 by 4 and returned as 16 element `Float32Arrays` in column major order.
+They may be passed directly to WebGL's `uniformMatrix4fv()` method, used to create an equivalent `DOMMatrix`, or used with a variety of third-party math libraries.
+Values in WebXR matrices are always given in meters.

 ### Lifetime of an AR/VR web application

 The lifetime of an AR/VR web application is generally as follows.